r-uiz/py.word-game/README.md

 2. Follow the on-screen instructions to create a password that meets all the specified rules.

+3. Attempts will be copied to your clipboard for easy re-entry.
+    > If you want to disable this, you can comment out the `pyperclip.copy()` lines in the source code.

-3. Once you successfully create a valid password, the game will display a success message along with the time you took to complete the game.
+4. Once you successfully create a valid password, the game will display a success message along with the time you took to complete the game.

+### Error Handling
+- If you encounter any errors while running the program, please open an issue or submit a pull request.
+- If it raises a NotImplementedError:
+    - You may get an error message that says: “Pyperclip could not find a copy/paste mechanism for your system.
+Please see https://pyperclip.readthedocs.io/en/latest/introduction.html#not-implemented-error for how to fix this.”
+    - This will also happen if project is run in a CS50 codespace, which runs without a GUI.
+If you run it locally using the instructions in the [Installation](#installation) section, it should work.
+    - This is because Pyperclip works by accessing the clipboard of your computer, and different operating systems have different ways of accessing that clipboard.
+The link in the error message will provide you with instructions on how to fix this issue.

 ---
 ## Technical Documentation